JiHong88/suneditor/README.md

 imageResizing   : Can resize the image.                               default: true {Boolean}
 imageHeightShow : Choose whether the image height input is visible.   default: true {Boolean}
 imageWidth      : The default width size of the image frame.          default: 'auto' {String}
+imageHeight     : The default height size of the image frame.         default: 'auto' {String}
 imageSizeOnlyPercentage : If true, image size can only be scaled by percentage.   default: false {Boolean}
 imageRotation   : Choose whether to image rotation buttons display.
                   When "imageSizeOnlyPercentage" is "true" or  or "imageHeightShow" is "false" the default value is false.